Articulated hauler: Design

 Retained features from its agricultural tractor heritage is the operators location and the basic layout.
 The driver thus sit behind the engine and above the transmission and front drive axle.
 The permanently attached trailer can not move vertically in relation to the tractor, but can rotate and swing on the horizontal plane.
-The operator have a conventional steering wheel that actuates hydraulic cylinders that push and pull the tractor relative to the trailer.
+The operator has a conventional steering wheel that actuates hydraulic cylinders that push and pull the tractor relative to the trailer.
 The tractor and the trailer sections can move at great angles to each other making for a small turning radius.

 The trailer axle(s) are driven by a drive shaft exiting the rear of the transmission with splines and universal joints to accommodate the movement between them.
 All axles are portals with hub reduction and locking differentials.
 Initially the axle differentials were permanently locked but recently some models can run with open but lockable differentials for better high-speed capabilities.
 The usual twin back axles are combined in a separate frame that can pivot in relation to the "trailer" frame, keeping all wheels on the ground, but until recently always unsprung (called a "bogie").
 Likewise the less-common trucks with single rear axles usually are unsprung in the rear, while the front axle have suspension to give the operator a better ride.
 The reinforced cab is sometimes also sprung, as is done in modern cab-over-engine trucks, as is the drivers seat.

 The way the sections can twist in relation to each other and the way the vehicle steers, making the back tires follow the same path as the front tires, provide for excellent off-road capabilities in combination with all-wheel drive.
-The top speed is limited at 55–60 km/h (the ungoverned Archer Artillery System has a maximum road speed of "at least 70 km/h"; however this would be at expense of fuel economy and mechanical wear, and would exceed the standard speed of military convoys significantly) and the net loading capacity is ranging from just below 25 to a little over 40 tonnes.
+The top speed is limited at 55–60 km/h (the ungoverned Archer Artillery System has a maximum road speed of "at least 70 km/h"; however this would be at expense of fuel economy and mechanical wear, and would exceed the standard speed of military convoys significantly) and the net loading capacity ranges from just below 25 to a little over 40 tonnes.